fergusq/fst-python/pypykko/README.md

 ## Usage

 There are two main Python methods `utils.analyze` and `generate.generate_wordform` inherited from Pykko proper; besides these there is `reinflect.reinflect` that is perhaps a more suitable interface for general reinflection.
+There is also bolted-on alignment support in `extras.analyze_with_compound_parts`.

 ### reinflect.reinflect